-Your system supports up to four internal hot-swap 3.5-inch SAS or SATA hard drives, or 2.5-inch internal hot-swap SAS or SSD hard drives in 3.5-inch hot-swap hard-drive carrier.
-It also supports up to four 3.5-inch cabled SAS or SATA internal hard drives.
-Depending on your chassis, the hard drives are installed internally (see Figure 3-10) or at the front of the system (see Figure 3-8).
+Your system supports up to four internal hot-swap SATA hard drives in 3.5-inch hot-swap hard-drive carriers.
+The hard drives are installed at the front of the system (see Figure 3-8).

-Internal hard drives are connected to the system board or an optional controller card.
-Front-mounted hard drives are connected to a SAS backplane through hard-drive carriers and can be configured as hot-swappable.
+Front-mounted hard drives are connected to a SATA backplane through hard-drive carriers and can be configured as hot-swappable.

-\ CAUTION: Before attempting to remove or install a drive while the system is running, see the documentation for the SAS controller card to ensure that the host adapter is configured correctly to support hot-swap drive removal and insertion.
+CAUTION: Before attempting to remove or install a drive while the system is running, see the documentation for the SATA controller card to ensure that the host adapter is configured correctly to support hot-swap drive removal and insertion.